0xPolygonHermez/zkevm-proverjs/SETUP.md

 ln -s ../zkevm-proverjs/build/setup_24/config config
 ```

-To generate proofs for N = 23, the setup files will need to be copied to the prover.
-If preferred, this can also be done for N=24 and N=25.
-To do so, `tools/copy_generate_files.sh` inside `zkevm-prover` needs to be modified.

-For N=23 and N=24, only `WORKING_DIR` version needs to be modified by specifying the directory in which the setup has been built.
+For N=24, only `WORKING_DIR` version needs to be modified by specifying the directory in which the setup has been built.
 ```bash
 WORKING_DIR=../zkevm-proverjs/build/setup_24/
 ```